nginxinc/nginx-wiki/source/start/topics/tutorials/install.rst

 You can get the latest stable version of NGINX from the `NGINX PPA <https://launchpad.net/~nginx/+archive/ubuntu/development>`_ on Launchpad:
 You will need to have root privileges to perform the following commands.

-For Ubuntu 10.04 and newer:
+For Ubuntu 20.04 and newer:

 .. code-block:: bash

   sudo -s
   nginx=stable # use nginx=development for latest development version
   add-apt-repository ppa:nginx/$nginx
-  apt-get update
+  apt update
-  apt-get install nginx
+  apt install nginx

 If you get an error about add-apt-repository not existing, you will want to install ``python-software-properties``.
 For other Debian/Ubuntu based distributions, you can try the lucid variant of the PPA which is the most likely to work on older package sets: